mateuszjurewicz/notes_public/notes/English Vocabulary.md

 kapusta & sałata
 - `cinch`
 something sure or easy, a person or thing certain to fulfill an expectation.
 An easy task, a certainty.
+- `clarion (call)`
+loud and clear (as adjective), strongly expressed demand or request for action (with noun).
+Refers to a trumpet-like instrument.
 - `coniferous` & `conifers`
 (of trees) bearing cones, mostly evergreen and needle-leaved trees fall under this category.
 Translates into _iglaste_.
 - `costermonger`